 Can I make buffalo chicken in a slow cooker?

 If you don’t have an Instant Pot, you can make buffalo chicken in your crockpot.
-Follow the same directions to cook it by putting a little buffalo sauce on the bottom of the pot with the chicken on top.
+Follow the exact directions to cook it by putting a little buffalo sauce on the bottom of the pot with the chicken on top.
 Place on low for 6-8 hours or high for 3-4 hours.

 How to use Instant Pot Buffalo Chicken